The first hours at the emergency department

 Recovery starts once you are stabilized.
 The team will work with you to assess your abilities and start developing strategies and therapies to begin your recovery.

 Team members will be looking to see how the stroke has affected your ability to resume day-to-day life.
-They will start working with you to plan for the next step in your recovery — whether you are going home, to rehabilitation, or to long-term care.
+They will start working with you to plan for the next step in your recovery — whether you are going home, to inpatient rehabilitation, long-term care or another living situation.

 What questions should you and your family ask?